cloud-66-internal/help.cloud66.com/_rails/references/nginx.md

 ## Customize your Nginx configuration

 Cloud 66 makes it easy for you to customize your Nginx configuration.
-From your Application Overview page, access your web server group page (eg. _Rails server_) and click _Customize Nginx_ in the right sidebar.
+From your Application Overview page, access your web server group page (e.g. _Rails server_) and click _Customize Nginx_ in the right sidebar.
 Follow the [CustomConfig instructions](/{{page.collection}}/tutorials/custom-config.html) to customize the configuration.

 Editing and committing your Nginx CustomConfig will perform the following steps on **every web server used by your application**, one by one, sequentially: